MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/secure-php-with-configuration-settings.md

 ---
-title: "Secure PHP with Configuration Settings | Microsoft Docs"
+title: "Secure PHP with Configuration Settings"
 author: rick-anderson
 description: "PHP code can be embedded in your Web pages along with HTML code.
-When your Web server receives a request for a page, the page is first given to the PHP handl..." ms.author: iiscontent
+When your Web server receives a request for a page, the page is first given to the PHP handl..." ms.date: 11/15/2009 ms.assetid: 60b399b7-e8d9-4f0a-8fd8-37899808f69b msc.legacyurl: /learn/application-frameworks/install-and-configure-php-on-iis/secure-php-with-configuration-settings msc.type: authoredcontent
-manager: soshir
-ms.date: 11/15/2009
-ms.topic: article
-ms.assetid: 60b399b7-e8d9-4f0a-8fd8-37899808f69b
-ms.technology: iis-appfx
-ms.prod: iis
-msc.legacyurl: /learn/application-frameworks/install-and-configure-php-on-iis/secure-php-with-configuration-settings
-msc.type: authoredcontent
 ---